diff options

 been recovered within FIXME.
 This attack can definitely be optimized

 @@ -140,6 +140,7 @@ with the nfc-mfclassic program (part of libnfc).
+A full dump of the newly-purchased, unused EasyCard revealed the following

 content: